 The plant biology major is for students who love plants and science.
 You can explore plants at the molecular, cellular, organismal, whole plant, and ecological levels.
 The coursework in plant biology is flexible, so it's all about helping you discover the right career path.
-The plant biology major offers two options: biotechnology and ecology and management.
-Click to view the sample four year degree plan for the plant biology major.

 Several plant biology scholarships are awarded to students through the department each year.
 These scholarships are added to those that are awarded by the University of Nebraska–Lincoln or the College of Agricultural Sciences and Natural Resources.

 While the major offers many career opportunities after graduation, most students choose to continue their education and go on to earn graduate degrees.
 Careers are possible as a(n):